 We are committed to the privacy and security of data collected during our operations.
-We put in place a Privacy Policy which is publicly available on the Company's website, as well as cybersecurity measures to protect our data.
+We put in place a privacy policy which is publicly available on the Company's website, as well as cybersecurity measures to protect our data.

-Section 9.8 Corporate governance and code of ethics We maintain a high standard of corporate governance to safeguard our shareholders' interest and maximise long-term shareholders' value and carry out business with integrity by avoiding corruption of any form.
+Section 9.8 Robust corporate governance framework

+We maintain a high standard of corporate governance to safeguard our shareholders' interest and maximise longterm shareholders' value and carry out business with integrity by avoiding corruption of any form.